 A condition assigned to a record when carrying out an inspection.
 The standard states are 'Checked - good', 'Monitor', 'Missing', 'Quarantine' and 'Retired'.
 We can add custom states to any account.

-The type of Papertrail plan you sign up to, grouped into Essential, Business or Corporate depending on how high you need to the record and user allowances to be.
+The type of Papertrail plan you sign up to based on the account templates and user and record allowance you require.
 For more information see our pricing page.